mwouts/jupytext/docs/languages.md

 - TypeScript
 - Haskell
 - Tcl
+- Wolfram Language
+  - Note that Jupytext uses the non-standard `.wolfram` file extension for Wolfram Language files to avoid conflicts with Matlab.

 Extending Jupytext to more languages should be easy, see the sections on [contributing to](contributing.md) and [developing](developing.md) Jupytext.